[ Printer Friendly Version ] [ Report Abuse ]

 "Not at all."

 Rona then found herself tackled by the five other somewhat dressed blokes of her team.
-A dream to some girls, but just another day on the job for her.
+Just another day on the job for her.

 "It's good to be back," she grinned.